-After running continuous uptime monitoring across dozens of VPS providers for the past three years, I can tell you this: uptime guarantees are marketing theater.
-That shiny "99.9% uptime SLA" on every provider's homepage?
-It's designed to make you feel good about your purchase, not actually protect your applications.
+After three years of nonstop uptime monitoring across dozens of VPS providers, here is the blunt truth: uptime guarantees are marketing theatre.
+That shiny "99.9% uptime SLA" on every homepage is there to soothe your nerves about the purchase, not to safeguard your applications.

-Let me show you what real VPS uptime looks like and how to choose providers that actually keep your servers running.
+Let me show you what real VPS uptime looks like, and how to pick providers that actually keep servers running.

 The Uptime Marketing Scam

-Every VPS provider claims 99.9% uptime.
-Some even promise 99.95% or 99.99%.
-But here's what they don't tell you: these numbers are often calculated with creative accounting that would make Enron blush.
+Every VPS provider touts 99.9% uptime.
+Some push 99.95% or 99.99%.
+What they skip in the small print is how those figures are cooked with creative accounting that would make Enron blush.

 I've seen providers exclude:

-- Planned maintenance windows (sometimes 4+ hours monthly)
+- Planned maintenance windows, sometimes 4+ hours each month

 - Network issues "outside their control"